Updated: Jul 14

 Not every day a company has the fortune to celebrate an employee’s 20th work anniversary, but it seems Duratray International was in luck when back in 2001 had the opportunity to employ Carolina Hinojosa to work as a Financial Assistant in the newly acquired company in Melbourne.

-It was November 2001 when Carolina, who had just immigrated to Australia from Chile was hired by the then Managing Director, Manuel Medel.
+It was November 2001 when Carolina, who had just migrated to Australia from Chile was hired by the then Managing Director, Manuel Medel.
 She started working assisting Manuel with administrative and financial tasks, but soon became Duratray’s first Chief Financial Officer.

 Originally from Vina del Mar, located 110 kms from Chile’s capital city Santiago, Carolina has a Bachelor Degree in Business (Commerce) with majors in Finance and Marketing from Universidad de Valparaiso and was awarded by the Chilean Engineer Association E.G. as the best Graduate Engineer in her speciality from her class.